Ministries A-to-Z: Adult Study Group · Altar Servers · Altar Society · Bookstore · Cantors/Readers

 - The Lending Library is a cooperative exchange of pre-owned books that parishioners offer to be circulated among fellow members and friends of Holy Trinity.
 Books are loaned out for six weeks at a time and can be renewed up to three times.

-- Orthodoxy 101 is perfect for all inquirers of the Orthodox Faith: its history, doctrine, and worship.Second and fourth Tuesdays, 7 p.m., in the Parish Hall.
+- Orthodoxy 101 is perfect for all inquirers of the Orthodox Faith: its history, doctrine, and worship.First Wednesdays, 7 p.m., in the Parish Hall.

 - Orthodoxy 2.0 is designed for catechumens who are preparing to be received into the Church at Pascha.
 Classes are based upon the catechetical lectures of St. Cyril of Jerusalem.
 At other times of the year, Orthodoxy 2.0 facilitates continuing adult Christian education through Bible studies and other programs.
 Classes begin each Lent and continue through Bright Friday.

 - Sunday School is a comprehensive four-tier education program for children ages 3 and up.
 Sundays, 9 a.m.
 (September through May), in the Parish Hall.

 - Vacation Bible School is an enriching and fun weeklong summer program for all area children entering pre-Kindergarten through sixth grade.

 In the Book of Acts (2:42), early Christians devoted themselves to the Apostles’ teaching and fellowship (koinonia, or “common life”).
 Among the groups that regularly meet for Christian fellowship at Holy Trinity are:

 - Men’s Fellowship is an opportunity for men, young and old, to gather monthly for breakfast and spiritual reflection.
 Third Saturdays, 9 a.m., in the Parish Hall.